E-bikes have a weight problem, but the 9kg Ares Super Leggera HPS could change that

 Thankfully, that seems to be gradually changing thanks to careful use of carbon fiber and build techniques more commonly reserved for conventional road bikes.

-The Ares Super Leggera HPS is the latest example, and tips the scales at a mere 9kg including the battery.
+The Ares Super Leggera HPS is the latest example, tipping the scales at a mere 9kg including the battery.
 To put that into context, the lightest model in our current roundup of the best electric bikes, the Ribble Hybrid Al e, comes in at 13.1kg.

 The lighter side of e-bikes